Anxiety and Muscle Spasms: The Connection

 Spasms are a complicated sign of anxiety.
 Unlike many other anxiety symptoms, they appear to occur even when you do not have any anxiety at all.
 That's actually one of the reasons that some people get more anxiety when they have spasms – it surprises them and makes them feel as though something must be wrong with their nerves or muscles.

 Spasms can occur with any type of anxiety, but are more common in severe anxiety than intense anxiety.
-Click here to take my anxiety test and see where your anxiety ranks.
+Click here to take my anxiety test and see where your anxiety ranks and how to cure it.

 Causes of Spasms